-‘Daddy’s Girl’ Priyanka Chopra Shares A Heartfelt Post On Her Father's Birthday!
+‘Daddy’s Girl’ Priyanka Chopra Shares Heartfelt Post On Father's Birth Anniversary!

 A post shared by Priyanka Chopra Jonas (@priyankachopra) on

 The note reads, "Every year on this day Sid and I would look for ways to surprise you... but we never managed to do so!
 You always knew everything...
 So I hope wherever you are, You know that you are with us everyday.
 In everything I do, I think about your encouragement...
 In every choice I make, I ask for your affirmation...
 In everything that happens to me, I am grateful for your blessings.
 Happy Birthday Dad.
 I wish you were here everyday!
 We love you. @siddharthchopra89 @madhumalati.
-P.S. - the background song was one of dad's favourites... one he always used to sing for mom ❤"
+P.S. - the background song was one of dad's favourites... one he always used to sing for mom ❤" (sic)

 Priyanka's dad, Ashok Chopra breathed his last on June 10, 2013.
 He was a doctor by profession and had retired from the Indian Army in 1997 as Lieutenant Colonel.

-Many actresses including Anushka Sharma, Jacqueline Fernandez and Esha Gupta sent their love to PeeCee and left heart emoji on her post.
+Many actresses including Anushka Sharma, Jacqueline Fernandez and Esha Gupta sent their love to PeeCee and left heart emojis on her post.

 Saaho First Movie Review Out: Did Prabhas Live Up To Expectations?

-Bose's The Sky Is Pink.
+On the film front, Priyanka will be next seen in Shonali Bose's The Sky Is Pink.
 The film also casts Farhan Akhtar and Zaira Wasim in the lead roles.